saltyrtc/chunked-dc-js/README.md

 If you're writing a browser application, simply use the normal or minified ES5 distribution from the `dist` directory.

-    <script src="chunked-dc.es5.min.js"></script>
+    <script src="chunked-dc.es5.min.polyfill.js"></script>

 If you have a build pipeline yourself, you may also want to use the ES2015 version instead.
-The ES5 versions are considerably larger because they also contain polyfills.
+The ES5 polyfill version is considerably larger because it also contains ES5 polyfills.

 Alternatively, simply install the library via `npm`: